paulovn/sparql-kernel/README.rst

 ``%endpoint``
 .............

-This magic is special in the sense that is compulsory: there needs to be an endpoint defined _before_ the first SPARQL query is launched, otherwise the query will fail.
+This magic is special in the sense that it is compulsory: there needs to be an endpoint defined _before_ the first SPARQL query is launched, otherwise the query will fail.